-GEOG 101 4 Credi PHYSICAL GEOGRAPHY
+GEOG 101 4 Credits PHYSICAL GEOGRAPHY

 Provides an overview of physical geography, including foundations of geography; solar energy, seasons, and the atmosphere; energy and global temperatures; atmospheric and oceanic circulation; and water and weather.
+Some sections may have a no-cost text book option.